alokkumarr/my-big-project-/doc/development.md

 can also be used in continuous integration, in which case integration tests will be run on top of the upgraded SIP version.

-# Running manual package upgrade/migration Tests

-To run the saw package upgrade and database migration manually with Local docker instance, execute the following command from saw working directory:

-        sh utils/migration-package-upgrade-local.sh

-Above script can be also edited as per the use cases for repeatedly upgrade test while development.

-Note: Above script is only applicable for local docker instance, for cloud docker instance script TBD.

 # Rendering documentation

 Documentation that describes the SAW implementation and design is